bearprin/Mitsuba_Install_MacOS/README.md

-# Install Mitsuba Renderer on Mac OS High Sierra
+# Install Mitsuba Renderer on macOS Big Sur

-This document provides my working process of installing the latest Mitsuba renderer 0.6.0 on MacOS with Anaconda.
+This document provides my working process of **installing the latest Mitsuba renderer 0.6.0 on macOS with Anaconda**.

-Note: Mac does not support OpenMP thus some function has to be run in single thread.
+I have borrowed some ideas from https://github.com/ShilinC/Mitsuba_Install_MacOS, thanks for his works!

-The latest Mitsuba version is 0.6.0 on GitHub, which has not been put on the official website.
+**The latest Mitsuba version is 0.6.0 on GitHub, which has not been put on the official website**.

 GitHub: https://github.com/mitsuba-renderer/mitsuba.git